 plus his two toy push mowers (amazing how toddlers love those!), small Cars coloring sheets to color (last minute addition as Dylan wanted to do that waiting for his party to start) and we played a little “Ramone’s Body Art” getting temporary tattoos.

 Inside, I set up our kitchen as “Flo’s V8 Cafe” and split the food & drinks into two locations.
-The drinks were at the bar area and I put together this fun display using a plush Lightning McQueen toy, gas pump (idea from Disney Family.com) and can of “Dinoco” oil I made from an empty formula container:
+The drinks were at the bar area and I put together this fun display using a plush Lightning McQueen toy, gas pump (idea from Disney Family.com) and can of “Dinoco” oil I made from one of our niece’s empty formula containers:

 The adults had red party cups and each of the toddlers got their own Take ‘n Toss Cars cup to use & take home.
 Before the party, I printed a label with each name to mark the kids’ cups to help keep them straight.

 The food area was designated with our “Flo’s V8 Cafe” menu.
 I created the logo in Photoshop using online images as examples.
-Each of the foods were given a fun name (idea from here).
+Each of the foods were given a fun name.
 The place setting at the bottom is from Sara Schmutz‘s Summer Picnic Embellishments.
 I used glue dots to adhere the menu to a record and set Dylan’s little metal Lightning McQueen lunch box in front:

 To eat, we had Perdue Chicken Nuggets (in Cars shapes, of course!), cheese cubes, and Chicken Minis & Fresh Fruit from Chick-fil-a:

 Followed by “Piston Cup-cakes” for dessert (oh yes, I had to go that cheesy!
 LOL).
-I made the cupcakes myself and used Cars baking cups & Fun Pix by Wilton.
+I made the cupcakes myself and used Cars baking cups and cupcake picks by Wilton.

 For cake time, we had the 6 toddlers seated at a small picnic table in the backyard.
 I have to say, I’ve never been more impressed!
 As badly as they all wanted the cupcakes throughout the morning, they sat so nicely and just looked while we sang happy birthday and Dylan blew out the candles.

-On their way out, each of Dylan’s friends grabbed a party favor bag:
+On their way out, each of our son’s friends grabbed a party favor bag:

 The favors were wrapped in brown sandwich bags and sealed with labels I created in Photoshop.
 I used the same checkered flag border I made for the invitations.
 Each had a child’s name on it followed by a thank you from Dylan.
 Inside was a pullback Cars toy from the Disney Store, coloring sheets and a small bag of M&M’s.